Hisho had no choice but to make the porcelain birds. He didn’t have time for a single extraneous thought.

 I’m clean out of ideas, he’d told himself over and again.
 That was only because he’d temporarily lost the will to create.
-Though the desire to try this and do that had definitely withered away, he hadn’t expected that nothing would come to mind when the time came to produce.
+Though the desire to try this and do that had definitely withered, he hadn’t expected that nothing would come to mind when the time came to produce.

 Perhaps he’d taken too much time off.
-He’d once asked himself how he came up with ideas in the first place.
+On occasion, he’ asked himself how he came up with ideas in the first place.
 Even that was an indecipherable fog.

-He’d often been stymied as to what to do next.
+He was often stymied as to what to do next.
 In such situations, there were always a thousands of bits and pieces drifting around inside his skull.
 Now he couldn’t care enough to reach out and grab one.
 And even if he somehow managed to pick one, nothing was bound to come of it.

-So that’s what it meant to have artist’s block.
+So this is what it meant to have artist’s block.
 An empty head, empty of even fragments of thought, balls of cotton where the ideas should be.
-This was a first for him.
+A first for him.

 And that surprised him.
 Then annoyed him.
 The Rite required a large number of skeets.
 The workshops would have to work day and night over the next fortnight simply to replenish the inventory.
 Before they could do that, there was the testing and fine-tuning required to produce a production-model porcelain magpie.

-If, in fact, they started over from scratch, they’d have to begin right this minute in order to make it in time.
+If, in fact, they started over from scratch, they’d have to begin right this minute in order to make the deadline.
 He had to come up with something but was scooping water with a sieve.

 Of course, he thought to himself.
 He was used up.
 Finished.